krishnapschauhan/pastebin-lite/README.md

 ## Project status

-The application is fully implemented, deployed, and meets all requirements specified in the take-home assignment.
+The application is fully implemented, deployed, and meets all requirements.